bbfrederick/picachooser/README.rst

       --fixmelodicdir FIXMELODICDIR
                             The location of the MELODIC directory to be used for FIX.
       --outputfile OUTPUTFILE
-                            The name of the new component file (if not specified, it will be put in the appropriate directory with a stadard name).
+                            The name of the new component file (if not specified, it will be put in the appropriate directory with a standard name).
       --displaythresh DISPLAYTHRESH
                             z threshold for the displayed ICA components.
 Default is 2.3.